BLAAC PD Q&A

 • Are age 18 or older

-Why can't parents, siblings, or children of people with Parkinson's take part?
+Why can't parents, siblings or children of people with Parkinson's take part?

-Parents, siblings, or children of people with Parkinson's disease are not eligible for BLAAC PD.
+Parents, siblings or children of people with Parkinson's disease are not eligible for BLAAC PD.
 The study aims to understand the genetics of Black and African American people with Parkinson's.
 BLAAC PD compares that genetic data to Black and African American people with no known family connection to Parkinson's.
 This helps scientists learn more about gene changes in Black and African American people with and without Parkinson's.
 (Having a parent, sibling, or child with Parkinson's indicates a family connection to the disease.
 While the overall chance is low, having a family member with Parkinson's dose slightly increase your risk for the disease.
 This could skew the BLAAC PD data).

 The Michael J. Fox Foundation's landmark study, the Parkinson's Progression Markers Initiative, is open to anyone over age 18 in the U.S. Learn more by clicking here.